liyue201/gostl/README.md

 ```

 ### <a name="ketama">ketama</a>
 Consistent hash Ketama algorithm, using 64 bit hash function and map storage, has less conflict probability.
-Thread safety is supported.
+Goroutine safety is supported.

 ```go
 package main